 I remember miniature multicolored ramekins filled with everything from lime-scented sour cream to crunchy cabbage to shredded aged white cheddar.
-Though there was always citrusy sliced chicken breast available straight off our indoor grill, our veg game was equally as strong.
+Though there was always a big platter of homemade chorizo or citrusy sliced chicken breast available straight off our indoor grill, our veg game was equally as strong.

 With both parents being advocates for fresh (never frozen or canned) vegetables, charred red peppers, sweet onions, and earthy mushrooms always made an appearance as part of our condiment station.
 But they were usually offered as something secondary to the protein.

 In my present-day kitchen, this has inspired me to enhance my taco bars with all different kinds of vegetable varieties.